instructure/dockerfiles/node-passenger/README.md

 This container is designed to be a starting point for development and deployment of Node.js based web applications.

+## Slim Images

+Node images from 14 on are built on a "slim" base image, which means that NPM packages that use native extensions will need to install more apt packages, such as `node-gyp`.
+If your app doesn't need any native extensions, you are ready to rock!

 ## Quick start (for simple apps without background processing)

 1. Choose your node version (8-xenial, 10, or 12)